logo

 • Anthos Config Management (ACM)

-• Anthos Identity Service (AIS): just a proxy, not a full IdP.
-Implemented as a webhook authentication.
+• Anthos Identity Service (AIS): just an auth proxy, not a full IdP.
+Implemented as a webhook authentication; AIS exchanges the Service Account token for STS token.

 • Anthos obervability based on GCP: Stackdriver API, Cloud Monitoring API, Cloud Logging API